ajmalafif/pagopress/README.md

 2. configure `local-config.php` based on `local-config-sample.php`.
 (For subdirectory MAMP, please read the comment in the file.
 More in-depth [here](http://discourse.roots.io/t/setup-local-wordpress-skeleton-on-mamp-to-work-like-in-composer-with-wordpress-screencast/898).)

+	2.1 I think #2 is now redundant as the local file has already has SITE_URL covered....

 3. Hack away!

 #### TODO:-